 Mix 1 1/2 tbsp. coconut oil and flour in a small bowl and mix.
 Whisk into the broth, and simmer until sauce thickens.
 Stir in roasted shallots.
 Season with salt and pepper.
 Cut beef into 1/2 inch thick slices.
 Spoon some sauce over

 Heat oil in a saucepan over medium heat.
 Cook garlic, onions, sirloin, and ground beef in oil until the meat is browned and the onions are translucent.
 Mix in the diced tomatoes, coffee, tomato paste, and beef broth.
 Season with oregano, cumin, cocoa powder, cayenne pepper, coriander, and salt.
 Stir in hot chile peppers and 3 cups of beans.
 Reduce heat to low, and simmer for two hours.
 Stir in the 3 remaining cups of beans.
 Simmer for another 30 minutes.
+You can check Starmusiq blog to read more information on this topic.

 Heat oven to 350 degrees F. Combine mustard, tomato paste, 1 tbsp. lemon juice in a small bowl.
 Combine onion, ground beef, flax, egg, and remaining lemon juice in a separate larger bowl.
 And add 1/3 of the tomato paste mixture from the smaller bowl.
 Mix all well and place in a loaf pan.
 Bake at 350 degrees F for one hour.
 Drain any excess fat and coat with the remaining tomato paste mixture.
 Bake for 10 more minutes.